-- 5. Select the report and bind one of its data source fields to the prompt in one of the following ways: - Query pane: Select the report.
-From the Query pane, drag the field that you want to bind onto the prompt. - Report on the canvas: Click the report on the canvas.
+5. Select the report and bind one of its data source fields to the prompt in one of the following ways: Query pane: Select the report.
+From the Query pane, drag the field that you want to bind onto the prompt.
+Report on the canvas: Click the report on the canvas.
 You can now edit it.
 Highlight the column that contains the data that you want and drag it onto the prompt.

-Once you have bound the field to the prompt, the values of the field appear in the prompt.

-Note: Once an active dashboard prompt is added to the canvas, the document is locked in an active output format.
-You cannot change the active report format if there are prompts present on the canvas.
-To switch to a non-active output format, you must remove all prompts.

-Using Multiple Reports as Targets and Sources

-You can add multiple reports and charts to an active dashboard.
-Each report can have multiple prompts associated with it.

-Procedure: How to Build a Dashboard With Multiple Reports as Targets and Sources

-The following procedure describes how to set up active dashboard prompts for two reports on a dashboard.
+On ce you have bound the field to the prompt, the values of the field appear in the prompt. an pre te: Once an active dashboard prompt is added to the canvas, the document is locked in active output format.
+You cannot change the active report format if there are prompts esent on the canvas.
+To switch to a non-active output format, you must remove all ompts.
+Usi ng Multiple Reports as Targets and Sources n add multiple reports and charts to an active dashboard.
+Each report can have multiple is associated with it.
+How to Build a Dashboard With Multiple Reports as Targets and Sources The following procedure describes how to set up active dashboard prompts for two reports on a dashboard.
 In the example that is used, the first report contains information about the categories of electronics products sold in various regions.
-The Product,Category field will be bound to a group of radio buttons.
+The Product, Category field will be bound to a group of radio buttons.
 Each radio button will represent a particular product category of electronics.
 When you select a radio button for a product category, for example, Accessories, the report will be filtered by your selection.
 The second report contains information about the gender and geographic location of electronics consumers.
 The Gender field will be bound to a drop-down list.
 The list will display the values, F (female) and M (male).
 When you select a gender from the drop-down list, the report will be filtered by your selection.

-- 1. Open InfoAssist+ in Document mode using the wf_retail_lite Master File. - 2.
-Create an active dashboard by adding two reports with the following components, respectively:
+1. Ор en InfoAssist in Document mode using the wf_retail_lite Master File.
+2. eate an active dashboard by adding two reports with the following components, spectively: Report 1: Product, Category Store,Business,Region l Gross Pro fit u 1033 110 ,,,

-Report 1:

-- Product,Category

-- □ Store,Business,Region

-- Discount
+■ Discount

-Gross Profit